Free Ohio Arrests & Criminal Records: Search Every OH County

 For a large overview of the entire United States, there is also the option to search the national sex offender registry through the United States Department of Justice’s National Sex Offender public website.

-In 2008, Ohio state law, under the Ohio Revised Code 5502.10, established the Habitual Operating a Motor Vehicle While Intoxicated (OMVI) Offender Registry.8 This registry is a public records repository of individuals convicted at least five times of driving under the influence of alcohol or drugs.9
+In 2008, Ohio state law, under the Ohio Revised Code 5502.10, established the Habitual Operating a Motor Vehicle While Intoxicated (OMVI) Offender Registry.8

-In other states, chargers for operating a motor vehicle while intoxicated are referred to as a DUIs or DWIs.
+In other states, chargers for operating a motor vehicle while intoxicated are referred to as DUIs or DWIs.

 The registry does not include convictions more than 20 years old or those of deceased people.
 Juvenile offenses are included.

 The Habitual Offender Registry is updated weekly from information Ohio courts send to the Ohio Department of Public Safety.
-For any questions regarding this database, contact the Ohio Traffic Safety Office at [email protected].
+For any questions regarding this database, contact the Ohio Traffic Safety Office at OTSO@dps.ohio.gov.

 Source: Ohio’s Department of Public Safety22